Skyrat-SS13/Skyrat-tg/modular_skyrat/readme.md

 	{/* SKYRAT EDIT ADDITION END */}
 	```

-**When creating a new TGUI file from scratch, it is by definition already modular.
-Just make sure to put the following at the very top of the file (line 1):**
+**When creating a new TGUI file from scratch, please add the following at the very top of the file (line 1):**
 	```js
 	// THIS IS A SKYRAT UI FILE
 	```

 This way they are easily identifiable as modular TGUI .tsx/.jsx files.
+You do not have to do anything further, and there will never be any need for a Skyrat edit comment in a modular TGUI file.

 ## Exemplary PR's